Doraku/Ecs.CSharp.Benchmark/README.md

 ﻿# ECS c# Benchmark
 This repo contains benchmarks of some c# ECS frameworks.
 Feel free to add your own or correct usage of existing ones!
-Please make you framework available as a nuget package to ease referencing and updating versions.
+Please make your framework available as a nuget package to ease referencing and updating versions.

 The benchmarks are not representative of usage in real conditions but results can still be interesting to look at.